CBS-DRO/CBS-BA-Add-in/README.md

   - Create a new branch for your update. **You should never EVER commit to the main branch directly!**
   - Make the edits you want to make
       - Edit the `.xlam` file (in particular, ensure the version number at the top of `Util.bas` is updated)
       - Edit the user manual LaTeX PDF and compile it (in particular, ensure the version number at the top of the LaTeX file is updated).
-It is essential that you use unix-style linebreaks (LF rather the CR LF).
       - DO NOT edit the files in the `~VBA Code` folder; these will automatically be updated by the VBA robot
   - Push your branch to GitHub - the VBA robot will get to work and carry out the following actions
       - Ensure the following files exist in the repo